Richard Clarkson: Personal life

+He lived at Whitwell, Hertfordshire in the 1930s.

 He married Sylvia Paice in 1940, and they had one daughter.
 He received the OBE in the 1950 New Year Honours.
+He lived at Kinsbourne Green near Harpenden in the 1950s.

 In April 1964 he became a Fellow of City and Guilds.
 He received the Gold Medal of the Royal Aeronautical Society in 1966.
 From the Royal Society he received the Mullard Award in 1969 for his work on the Trident.

 He died in Somerset in 1996.